-There is a small white house floating lazily on the waters of Lake Tisza in Hungary.
+There is a small white house floating lazily on the waters of Lake Tisza, Hungary.

-Tamás Bene, a Hungarian architect, designed Sneci (this is the name of the tiny floating house) with the stated aim of sustainability.
+Tamás Well, a Hungarian architect, designed Sneci (this is the name of the floating tiny house) with the declared objective of sustainability.
 The couple who commissioned Sneci are originally from Budapest.

 The two buyers sought Bene to build a summer house that could enjoy the beauty of the lake of the great Hungarian plain.